-Most recreation use occurs from early May, prior to Memorial Day, through Labor Day; therefore, PacifiCorp anticipates the study would commence in early May and last through Labor Day, 2023 for the summer recreation season.
-The ice fishing use assessment will begin as soon as ice conditions permit safe access and conclude shortly before safe ice conditions are known to cease.
+Most recreation use occurs from early May, prior to Memorial Day, through Labor Day; therefore, PacifiCorp anticipates the study would commence in early May and last through Labor Day, 2023.
 Analysis and reporting is expect to be completed during the last quarter of 2023 through the first quarter of 2024.
 As stated above, PacifiCorp anticipates it will provide the draft study report to the resource agencies and other interested parties during the second or third quarter of 2024 for a 30-day period of review and comment.
 Should the study schedule deviate significantly from what is anticipated, PacifiCorp would apprise the resource agencies and interested stakeholders of schedule updates.